poojareddy3/library-api/README.md

 ## Technologies

-Express, MongoDB and Mongoose, Node.JS
+Express, MongoDB, Node.JS and Mongoose

 ## Instructions to run the application:

-Below are the routes links to execute the applications.
-Open on the links below in a Web Browser for GET Requests.
-All the other CRUD links should be on Postman.
+Use the Endpoints with the below heroku Base URL to get the data in any Web Browser or Postman.

 Base Heroku URL for the API: [https://library-api-crud.herokuapp.com/api/]

 ## EndPoints

-/books
+//books/
-/users
+//users
-/librarian
+/librarian/
-/borrowInfo
+//borrowInfo

 For books,users and borrowInfo Endpoints, you can find the data with ID.
 For Example,  [https://library-crud-api.herokuapp.com/api/books/6227b652589f62bf5ebd99be]